 We are entitled under Swiss laws to carry forward any losses incurred for a period of seven years, which could be used to offset future taxable income.
-As of December 31, 2020, we had tax loss carryforwards totaling \$131.9 million in Switzerland that can be carried forward through future periods that will expire at various dates between January 1, 2021 and December 31, 2027.
+As of December 31, 2020, we had tax loss carryforwards totaling

+\$131.9 million in Switzerland that can be carried forward through future periods that will expire at various dates between January 1, 2021 and December 31, 2027.
 In the United States, we had tax loss carryforwards of \$9.0 million as of December 31, 2020, comprised of \$5.1 million in federal tax loss carryforwards that have an unlimited carryforward period and \$3.9 million in state and local tax loss carryforwards.
 Of the U.S. state and local tax loss carryforwards, \$2.2 million are set to expire at various dates between January 1, 2029 and December 31, 2040, while the remaining balance has an unlimited carryforward period.
 In France, we had tax loss carryforwards totaling \$4.6 million as of December 31, 2020 that have an unlimited carryforward period.
 In the UK, we had tax loss carryforwards totaling \$2.5 million as of December 31, 2020 that have an unlimited carryforward period.
-In the UK, we had tax loss carryforwards totaling \$2.5 million as of December 31, 2020 that have an unlimited carryforward period.
-In the UK, we will make sufficient profits to be able to utilize these tax loss carryforwards in full during the allotted time periods.
+There is no certainty that we will make sufficient profits to be able to utilize these tax loss carryforwards in full during the allotted time periods.